 Have you ever rolled your eyes and silently steamed as individuals dominate, drone on endlessly, and talk over one another?
 Have you left meetings wondering what on earth was that about?
 How often have you known both you and others have more to contribute yet don’t get the chance?

-What enables people to make their best contribution succinctly?
+What enables people to make their best contribution succinctly in meetings?

 What is this?
 P4P provides frameworks and proposes a process for participants eliciting their experience and expertise.